 The following charts are provided to give you an idea of how some of the key specs of the Powermate DF7500E compare to generators of similar power (between 7000 and 8000 W).

-- Weight-wise, the Powermate DF7500E has only 189.1 lbs, which renders it one of the lighter generators which produce 7000 to 8000 rated watts.
-If weight matters to you, one of the champions in this power range is the Predator 8750 with only 183 pounds.
+- As far as its dry weight is concerned, the Powermate DF7500E weighs just 189.1 pounds and thus, it is one of the lighter 7000 to 8000 rated wattage generators.
+If you are concerned by weight, one of the champions in the above mentioned power range is the Sportsman GEN85KIDF, with a dry weight of just 133 pounds.

 - With a lowest possible noise of 68 dBA, this generator places itself amongst the more quiet of the products delivering similar power.
-If noise emissions are important to you, one of the least noisy generators of this power range is the WEN GN9500 with only 64 dBA.
+If noise emissions are important to you, one of the least noisy generators of this power range is the A-iPower SUA8000iSF with only 65 dBA.

 - The DF7500E, falls within the average autonomy range compared to generators of a roughly same power, with a run time of around 10 hours at a 50% load and a full tank.
-Concerning the run times, one of the several devices with a comparable output, offering the highest autonomy, is the Predator 9000, which is able to run for around 13 hours.
+Concerning the run times, one of the several devices with a comparable output, offering the highest autonomy, is the A-iPower SUA8000iSF, which is able to run for around 13 hours.

-As you can see from this dynamic chart, when compared to other 7000-8000W generators, the Powermate DF7500E is on the average side of the price range.
+As you can see from this interactive chart, when compared to other 7000-8000W generators, the Powermate DF7500E is on the average side of the price range.

 Therefore, this generator nicely fits in the expected budget for this kind of product.